bbauska/CAD101en/README.md

 -   And the \<nav\> tags enable you to group navigational links.

-<h2>Module 3, Part II: HTML5 Input Element: Attributes for the Input Tag</h2>
+<h3 id="ch3-3">3.3 Module 3, Part II: HTML5 Input Element: Attributes for the Input Tag</h3>

 Hello.
 Welcome to HTML5 Input Element: Attributes for the Input Tag.